ajoythomas/eleventy-netlify-boilerplate/pages/home.md

 permalink: /
 navtitle: Home
 ---
 # 🎉 Happy Birthday Sinuhe! 🎉
-Time for Those Big Boy 👖
+Finally you are ready for those big boy pants!

-This lil piece of internet real-estate is now your.
+https://www.sinuheg.com/ is now yours.
+Don't go all crazy with new app ideas, you still need to turn in those TPS reports.
 <!--
 This is a template for building a simple blog website with the [Eleventy static site generator](https://www.11ty.io), with deployment to [Netlify](https://www.netlify.com).